CLSherrod/clsherrod.github.io/_posts/2024-08-12-slicing-pie.md

 ---
-title: "Mastering Startup Equity: A Review of *The Slicing Pie Handbook* for Fair and Sustainable Partnerships"
+title: "Mastering Startup Equity - A Review of The Slicing Pie Handbook for Fair and Sustainable Partnerships"
 date: 2024-08-12
 categories:
 - Reviews
 tags:
 - entreprenuership
 - partnerships
-permalink: "/slicing-pie"
+permalink: "/slicing-pie/"
 toc: true
 published: true
-excerpt: The Slicing Pie Handbook offers a refreshingly fair and practical approach to equity splits, making it an indispensable guide for anyone involved in the startup world.
+excerpt: "The Slicing Pie Handbook offers a refreshingly fair and practical approach to equity splits, making it an indispensable guide for anyone involved in the startup world."
 ---
 ## An Absolute Gem for Entrepreneurs